 The in Stockholm, Sweden based firm, The Absolut Company, operates since 2008 as a subsidiary of Pernod Ricard and has the worldwide responsibility for the production, innovation and strategic marketing of the alcoholic beverages Absolut Vodka, Malibu, Kahlúa and Our/Vodka.

-In an interview with Tom Weller (Management Student at the Kühne Logistics University), Anna Malmhake, chairwoman and CEO of The Absolut Company, talks about challenging tasks of people in leading positions and the enrichment of diversity in management, in a global creative company.
+In an interview with Tom L. Weller (Management Student at the Kühne Logistics University), Anna Malmhake, chairwoman and CEO of The Absolut Company, talks about challenging tasks of people in leading positions and the enrichment of diversity in management, in a global creative company.

 Interview comments have been paraphrased for brevity.